DataDog/integrations-core/delinea_privilege_manager/README.md

         source: delinea-privilege-manager
         service: delinea-privilege-manager
     ```
-    **Note**:
+    **Notes**:
-      - `PORT`: Port should be similar to the port provided in **Configure syslog message forwarding from Delinea Privilege Manager** section.
+      - `PORT`: The port should be the same as the one provided in the **Configure syslog message forwarding from Delinea Privilege Manager** section.
-      - It is recommended not to change the service and source values, as these parameters are integral to the pipeline's operation.
+      - It is recommended to keep the service and source values unchanged, as these parameters are integral to the pipeline's operation.

 3. [Restart the Agent][2].